The stichting

 Staff

 A stichting may employ staff, paying payroll taxes and social security contributions as any other employer would.
-When hiring your first employee, register as an employer with the Tax Administration and report how many people are employed by you to KVK.
+When hiring your , register as an employer with the Tax Administration and report how many people are employed by you to KVK.

 Compensation for directors

-Another option is to employ a salaried director, in which case there must be an authority relationship, a clearly defined salary and work must be done for said salary.
-In this case, the stichting is an employer, and the director will be covered by employee insurance, and will have to pay income tax on their salary.
+If you pay directors attendance fees, they are not employed by the stichting.
+If you want to employ a salaried director, there must be an authority relationship.
+That means the director works on behalf of the foundation and is paid an appropriate salary for that work.
+The stichting is then an employer, and the director will be covered by employee insurance, and will have to pay income tax on their salary.

 Volunteer Fee

-You can pay volunteers tax-free volunteer compensation (in Dutch).
+You can pay volunteers tax-free (in Dutch).
 The following conditions apply:

 Dissolving a stichting

-After a stichting is terminated, you must keep the foundation's records for another 7 years.
+After a foundation is terminated, you must keep its records for another 7 years.
 The board will designate the person responsible for doing so.
 This person is registered in the KVK Business Register.

 Keep in mind that dissolving your stichting may affect the municipal permits, financing, insurance, pension fund, or bank account of the foundation.
-Consult the website of the (financial) institution in question to find out what to do if you decide to end a stichting.
+Consult the website of the (financial) institution in question to find out what you need to do.

 Stichting or vereniging?

-Stichting or vereniging, which is best for you?
-The two are distinct types of legal entity, and they are subject to different rules.
-The main issues to consider when choosing between these two legal entities:
+Stichting or vereniging, foundation or association, which is best for you?
+They are distinct types of legal entity and are subject to different rules.
+The main issues to consider when choosing between a foundation or association are:

-• A stichting must be set up with a civil-law notary and listed with KVK.
-This does not apply to verenigingen.
+- A stichting must be set up with a civil-law notary and listed with KVK.
+This does not apply to an association.
 It is recommended, however, because it lets you limit the joint and several liability of the directors.